-Pain drug discovery has historically been challenging with few new therapeutics reaching the market.
 In this webcast, Cellectricon has invited three of our esteemed scientific advisors for a panel discussion on the importance of non-neuronal cells in chronic pain drug discovery.
-In a discussion led by Paul Karila, Head of Drug Discovery at Cellectricon, Dr. Franziska Denk, Professor Camilla Svensson and Dr. Christian Vægter will share their thoughts and perspectives on how exploring non-neuronal cells for pain drug discovery can represent an opportunity to increase clinical success.
+In a discussion led by Paul Karila, Head of Drug Discovery at Cellectricon, Dr. Franziska Denk, Professor Camilla Svensson and Dr. Christian Vægter shared their thoughts and perspectives on how exploring non-neuronal cells for pain drug discovery can represent an opportunity to increase clinical success.

 - What can we learn from other disease areas, such as immunology and neurodegeneration?